AppDaemon/appdaemon/API.md

 ### get_app()

 `get_app()` will return the instantiated object of another app running within the system.
-This is useful for calling functions that reside in different apps without requiring duplication of code.
+This is useful for calling functions or accessing variables that reside in different apps without requiring duplication of code.

 #### Synopsis